Chapter 4:

 1 Cor 8:5, 6

-For even though there are those who are called "gods," whether in heaven or on earth, just as there are many "gods" and many "lords," there is actually to us one God the Father, out of whom all things are, and we for him. . .
+For even though there are those who are called "gods," whether in heaven or on earth, just as there are many "gods" and many "lords," there is actually to us one God, the Father, from whom all things are, and we for him. . .

 Psalm 82:6, 7

-I myself [God] have said, “You are gods, and all of you are sons of the Most High.
-Surely you will die just as men do; and like any one of the princes you will fall!”
+I myself [God] have said, “You are gods.
+All of you are sons of the Most High.
+But you will die just as men do, and like any other prince you will fall!”

 If, now, the good news we declare is in fact veiled, it is veiled among those who are perishing, among whom the god of this system of things has blinded the minds of the unbelievers, that the illumination of the glorious good news about the Christ, who is the image of God, might not shine through.